Mirela89/Line-Follower/README.md

 # Line-Follower
+This project is part of the Introduction to Robotics course, undertaken during the third-year studies at the Faculty of Mathematics and Computer Science, University of Bucharest.
+It was fulfilled in a team of 3, La Furia Roja, alongside [@MariusAlexandru358](https://github.com/MariusAlexandru358) and [@alexia-maria](https://github.com/alexia-maria).

 A line follower robot is a device with the primary function of autonomously tracking a predefined path marked on the ground.

 It has a reflectance sensor underneath, acting like its eyes, that constantly watches for a specific color or contrast, usually a dark line on a lighter surface.
 As the robot moves along, the sensor communicates with its brain, letting it know where the line is.
 If the sensor sees the line on the left, the robot adjusts to the left; if on the right, it adjusts to the right.
 This communication helps the robot make quick decisions to keep itself right on the path, using its wheels to make precise adjustments.